nextmetaphor/yaml-graph/specification/REFERENCE.md

 # OPTIONAL field which represents the references for this definition.
 References: []Reference

 # OPTIONAL field which represents any sub-definitions that this definition has, keyed by relationship.
+# Note that using this approach to define relationships doesn't currently permit direction to be indicated or
+# relationship fields.
+Refer to the Reference section for further details.
 SubDefinitions: map[string]Specification
 ```